J&J Medical Connect

 <0.001

-Abbreviations: BSA, body surface area; cDAPSA, clinical Disease Activity Index for Psoriatic Arthritis; CI, confidence interval; PGA, Physician Global Assessment; PsO, psoriasis; VAS visual analog scale.
+Abbreviations: BSA, body surface area; cDAPSA, Clinical Disease Activity Index for Psoriatic Arthritis; CI, confidence interval; PGA, Physician Global Assessment; PsO, psoriasis; SC, subcutaneous; VAS, Visual Analog Scale.

-dPatient-reported pain score ≤15 mm (0-100 VAS) considered minimal pain; minimally important improvement=improvement ≥10 mm (VAS).
+dPatient-reported pain score ≤15 mm (0-100 VAS) was considered minimal pain; minimally important improvement=improvement ≥10 mm (VAS).

 LITERATURE SEARCH

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, DERWENT® (and/or other resources, including internal/external databases) was conducted on 08 December 2024.
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 18 September 2025.

 Summarized in this response are PsA-specific data available from real-world prospective and retrospective (≥100 patients and a follow-up duration of ≥1 year) and registry-based studies that evaluated the use of TREMFYA in adult patients with PsA.